vanelslander-ecology/PredictiveEcology.org/_posts/2016-07-04-How-to-start-using-a-HPC-cluster.md

 Once on to Grex on Westgrid, you need to load R and gdal.
 The specific ways to do this will vary by machine and cluster.
 Please contact your cluster administrators, or find the list of software on each machine.

 ```bash
 module load r/3.2.2
 module load gdal/1.10.1
 ```

 Now, you need to work with your own files.
 Either you can manually copy and paste (drag) in WinSCP, or you can use another tool, like GitHub.

-On Linux machines, ~ is your home directory and is the shorthand for /home/USERNAME/ ... so you can do `cd ~` to bring you back to your home directory, in case you ever get lost in sub-sub0-sub directories
+On Linux machines, `~` is your home directory and is the shorthand for `/home/USERNAME/` ... so you can do `cd ~` to bring you back to your home directory, in case you ever get lost in sub-sub-sub directories

 ### Use a github repository

-Here, the use must change the lines below for their own github repository of interest.
+Here, the use must change the lines below for their own GitHub repository of interest.
 The one below is private and so will not work unless you are part of that repository user group.

 ```r
 # Perhaps clone the McIntire-lab repository